gwannon/ideasRoleras/Point-n-click/02Rules.md

 #### Parallel Plot

 If a player spends all their points (minimum 4), they can request a parallel plot.
-A message will appear on screen saying "Meanwhile in [location]…" and the current villain will be seen speaking and revealing part of their plan or their next steps.
+A message will appear on screen saying «Meanwhile in [location]…» and the current villain will be seen speaking and revealing part of their plan or their next steps.
 It could also be some kind of important information, such as the ingredients of a chemical formula or the name of the magic grimoire containing the spell to destroy them.

 \sc